Skip to main content

 University of California A–G Policy for Nonclassroom-based Independent Study Schools

 1. The University of California has adopted a policy for submission of independent study courses for approval under the University of California a–g subject requirements (courses required for University of California/California State University admissions).
-The policy applies to schools in which at least half of the pupils receive 80 percent of their instruction off campus (i.e., pupils receive less than 6 hours of instruction on campus each week).
+The policy applies to schools in which at least half of the students receive 80 percent of their instruction off campus (i.e., students receive less than 6 hours of instruction on campus each week).

 2. For purposes of meeting University of California/California State University entrance requirements, University of California honors approved online courses through the principal certification process.
 For more information, refer to the CDE Graduation Requirements web page.